- Core Argument

 - Scalability is an engineering problem, not a hiring problem.

-- Key Insight
+- Key Statistic

 True scalability is the ability to increase revenue without a linear increase in cost.